Foods That Contain Copper

 Avocados are another copper-rich plant-based option.
 In addition to copper, they provide heart-healthy fats, fiber, and a range of vitamins and minerals that support overall health.

 Dietary sources of copper are varied and plentiful, but obtaining sufficient copper from food alone has become increasingly challenging.
-One of the biggest issues is that modern food often has less nutritional value than it used to due to soil depletion from modern agricultural practices.
+Modern food often has less nutritional value than it used to due to soil depletion from modern agricultural practices.
 This makes it more critical than ever to know your farmer or grow your own food to ensure access to nutrient-rich produce.

 Copper supplements can provide a controlled and easily measurable dose of copper, ensuring consistency and convenience.
 However, it's essential to recognize that not all forms of copper are the same.
-While most supplements fall short of delivering bioavailable copper in a safe form, MitoSynergy's BioCopper1™ offers a unique solution by providing copper in the bioavailable copper 1 form.
-This is the only type of copper designed to be effectively absorbed and utilized by the body.
+While most supplements only provide copper in the unsafe and non-bioavailable form of copper 2, MitoSynergy's BioCopper1® offers a unique solution by providing copper in the bioavailable copper 1 form.
+(Read more about the difference between copper 1 and copper 2 here.)
+Copper 1 is the only type of copper that can be effectively absorbed and utilized by the body.

 Enjoy the full benefits of this targeted, scientifically formulated bioavailable copper 1 supplement.
 Start today and give your body the boost it needs.